aiwithab/kairos-backend/README.md

-# AI Career Coach
+# Kairos - AI Interview Prep Planner

-AI Career Coach is a FastAPI-based application that generates personalized career study plans using a local LLM (Ollama).
+Kairos - AI Interview Prep Planner is a FastAPI-based application that generates personalized career study plans using a local LLM (Ollama).
 It takes a job category, job description, and a timeline as input, and produces a structured study schedule with prioritized skills, topics, and study materials.

 ## Features